csi-lnmiit/S32_Generating-fonts/README.md

-##Generating Fonts
+## Generating Fonts
 We want to create a neural network that can generate characters or in other words we will create a font vector (latent vector) which defines a character and then we embed all fonts in a space where similar fonts have similar vectors.
-We are taking training data set from erikbern’s page where he has provided 50k fonts for analysis and reference purposes.
+We are taking training data set from [Erikbern’s page](https://erikbern.com/2016/01/21/analyzing-50k-fonts-using-deep-neural-networks.html) where he has provided 50k fonts for analysis and reference purposes.
-Here's a link to the data:[Fonts data](https://drive.google.com/file/d/0B0GtwTQ6IF9AU3NOdzFzUWZ0aDQ/view)
+Here's a link to the data which we are using  : [Fonts data](https://drive.google.com/file/d/0B0GtwTQ6IF9AU3NOdzFzUWZ0aDQ/view)

 All fonts need to be vertically aligned and scaled to fit bitmap and each character to be scaled to 64*64.
 Some notes on model: